Judges' dueling decisions put access to a key abortion drug in jeopardy nationwide

 The implications of the Texas ruling is complicated by the outcome of the Washington state lawsuit.

-Amanda Allen, senior counsel and director for the The Lawyering Project, which supports abortion rights, says the two courts "could come out with two very conflicting orders, and they could impose very different obligations on the FDA that would be very untenable for the FDA to try to reconcile."
+Prior to the rulings being issued, Amanda Allen, senior counsel and director for the The Lawyering Project, which supports abortion rights, told NPR that the prospect of "two very conflicting orders" from federal courts "could impose very different obligations on the FDA that would be very untenable for the FDA to try to reconcile."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.